 3. be in paid employment under the relevant Award and cannot be working as a volunteer

-12. have worked full-time, being that same number of normal work days or shifts as a full-time employee in that role and industry would normally work, in the weeks that you claim the allowance.
+11. have worked full-time in the weeks that you claim the allowance, being the same number of normal work days or shifts as a full-time employee in that role and industry would normally work, and

 Note: This is a limited pool of funds and the program will cease when funds are fully committed.
 Applications will be assessed in the order they are received.
 The submission of an application does not guarantee the applicant will receive support.

-Applications can be submitted online from 5 October 2020 and applicants must answer all questions and have uploaded the required evidence/verification documents to progress to assessment.
+Applications can be submitted online and applicants must answer all questions and have uploaded the required evidence/verification documents to progress to assessment.

 Eligible applicants are able to submit an application at any time after completing more than two consecutive weeks of full time work for the same employer.

-As there is a limited pool of funds applicants are encouraged to submit applications monthly – noting that a maximum of 12 weeks’ accommodation allowance can be claimed, and a travel allowance will only be paid once.
+As there is a limited pool of funds applicants are encouraged to submit applications fortnightly – noting that a maximum of 12 weeks accommodation allowance can be claimed, and a travel allowance will only be paid once.

 What you will need to provide